OctopusDeploy/blog/blog/2022-q2/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 If you’ve made it this far, I hope you’ve been inspired to action.

-If you would like to learn more about database environment creation, and how it fits into the broader DevOps strategy, you may enjoy my latest blog series about safe schema updates.
+To learn more about database environment creation, and how it fits into the broader DevOps strategy, you may enjoy my blog series about safe schema updates.
 It starts with [Database delivery hell](https://octopus.com/blog/safe-schema-updates-1-delivery-hell).

 In particular, you may be interested in [Part 6](https://octopus.com/blog/safe-schema-updates-6-provisioning-databases), which tackles database environment provisioning.